Passing Clear Liquid From the Bowel: 7 causes, Gastroenterologist Explains.

 Bacillary dysentery is more severe.
 It is more likely to cause you to pass clear liquid from the bowel.

 Dysentery is an acute disease.
-Sudden onset of severe diarrhea with frequent bowel movements and mucus (or blood) in stool is characteristic of dysentery.
+The sudden onset of severe diarrhea with frequent bowel movements and mucus (or blood) in stool is characteristic of dysentery.

 Symptoms (how to suspect dysentery):